christianityorigins/website/blog/_posts/2016-05-01-cosmotheism-handbook.md

 Addendum

-This is just a simple explanatory framework the of this religion.
+This is just a simple explanatory framework of this religion.
 In a collective sense, traditions, shared identity, and group strategy/goals are built over this core.
 You can read more about this here:

 https://en.metapedia.org/wiki/Cosmotheism <a href="https://en.metapedia.org/wiki/Cosmotheism" target="_blank">[link]</a> \
 https://en.metapedia.org/wiki/Category:Cosmotheist_lectures <a href="https://en.metapedia.org/wiki/Category:Cosmotheist_lectures" target="_blank">[link]</a>